Each of our boxes of blank cards is topped off with a bag of “AnyHero” mail.

 Politics, negative news, anger about the war or society.
 Our heroes need positive encouragement, so save these views for the water cooler Please read the Schools and Scouts page if you’ve got children writing letters so you can help guide them.

 Where do I send my letters?

-Mail them to one of our shippers listed in the Mailroom.
+Mail them to the shipping address listed in the Mailroom.

 Do I need to include anything else when I mail my letters?

 Please be sure to enclose a completed Packing Slip, so we can let you know they arrived safely.